meznom/phd_thesis/corrections.md

 (Kevin: mean field is related / constructed similar to a Ginzburg-Landau theory, so that's all it really can predict.)

 Maybe also: Talk in more detail about order, or no order (e.g. Ising, 1D, 2D, zero temperature, finite temperature)?

-Put in concrete eV values for U, t, etc at the end of the discussion, for Silicon.

-# In 1 versus I_1

-I have to either update the text or the figure